jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 GREEN: make it pass
 =========================

-* The ``duration`` function currently returns negative numbers when given a ``wake_time`` that is earlier than a ``sleep_time`` for example  ``'-1 day, 14:01:00'``, it accounts for a time traveling sleep scenario where you can go to sleep and wake up in the past.
-I wonder what mischief we could get up to, oh wait we have to watch out for Butterflies.
-I want to change the function to only process durations where the wake time happens after the sleep time
+* The ``duration`` function currently returns negative numbers when given a ``wake_time`` that is earlier than a ``sleep_time`` for example  ``'-1 day, 23:00:00'``.
+It makes it possible to measure a time traveling sleep scenario where you can go to sleep and wake up in the past.
+I wonder what mischief we could get up to, but wait we have to watch out for those Butterflies.
+I want to change the function to only process durations where the wake time happens after the sleep time, time travelling is too complicated

 * I change the expected value in the test to make it pass